The Ultimate Guide to Soda Blasting: Everything You Need to Know

 READ THE ARTICLE

-Consideration should aways be given to what type of coating is being removed, what type of abrasive is being used, and what environment you're blasting in.
+Consideration should aways be given to what type of coating is being removed, what type of abrasive is being used, and what environment you are blasting in.

 Always practice safety precautions and containment for any blasting operation.
-This includes Personal Protection Equipment for all workers.
+This includes complete Personal Protection Equipment for all workers during dry blast applications and eye, ear and hand protection for wet blasting.

 Dustless Blasting machines are capable of both wet (dustless) and dry blasting applications, making it a very versatile tool.